MP Estate Planning UK

 Initial Setup Fees

-• The expertise and fees of the legal professionals involved
+• The expertise of the legal professionals involved — specialist trust solicitors will charge appropriately for their knowledge

 Ongoing Maintenance Costs

-After the initial setup, there are ongoing costs to consider.
+After the initial setup, there are ongoing costs to be aware of.
 These can include:

-3. Legal fees for any amendments or updates to the trust
+3. Legal fees if you need to change trustees or make amendments to the trust

 Cost TypeEstimated Range